 PRE-CORRECTS.
-Pre-corrects are a means to proactively remind ourselves and others about the rules and procedures that have been agreed to and practiced to fluency, thereby becoming routines.
-A pre-correct is used as a general reminder preceding the context in which the behavior is expected, such as transitions or beginning of a class period.
+Pre-corrects are a means to proactively remind ourselves and others about the rules and procedures that have been agreed to, but which you anticipate students will not follow or demonstrate.
+A pre-correct is used as a general reminder preceding the context in which the behavior is expected, such as transitions or beginning of a class period, to increase the likelihood the desired behavior will occur.
 Pre-corrects provide students with a reminder of what to do to increase the probability of their success.